Charles Royle (Liberal politician): Parliament

 Royle first stood for election to the House of Commons at the 1923 general election in Stockport.
 Stockport was a two-member seat.
-The two members since the by-election of 1920 caused by the death of one and the resignation of the other sitting Lloyd George Coalition government MPs had been the Conservative William Greenwood and the National Liberal Henry Fildes.
+The two members since the by-election of 1920 (caused by the death of one MP and the resignation of the other, both sitting for the Lloyd George Coalition government) had been the Conservative William Greenwood and the National Liberal Henry Fildes.
 At the 1923 general election Royle joined Fildes as the Liberal team to fight the two seats.
 This time Fildes was fighting as a Liberal without prefix or suffix.
-In the event Greenwood retained his seat for the Tories and Royle leapfrogged over Fildes to take the second seat for the Liberals.
+In the event, Greenwood retained his seat for the Conservatives whilst Royle leapfrogged over Fildes to take the second seat for the Liberals.

-At the 1924 general election however, Royle was unable to hold his seat.
-He shared the fight against two Conservatives with Labour candidate Arnold Townend but the Tories won both seats.
+At the 1924 general election Royle was unable to hold his seat.
+He shared the fight against two Conservatives with the Labour candidate Arnold Townend but the Conservatives won both seats.

-What the arrangement was between Royle and Fildes is uncertain but when Greenwood died on 19 August 1925 causing a by-election in Stockport it was Fildes rather than Royle who was adopted to fight the seat for the Liberals.
-Townend fought again for Labour winning the contest and holding the seat until 1931.
+What the arrangement was between Royle and Fildes is uncertain but when Greenwood died on 19 August 1925, causing a by-election in Stockport, it was Fildes rather than Royle who was adopted to fight the seat for the Liberals.
+Townend fought again for Labour winning the contest and holding the seat until the 1931 general election.

-Royle fought Stockport again, as a pair with Fildes, at the 1929 general election, although this time he was described on the ticket as an Independent Liberal. but he came bottom of the poll and lost his deposit.
+Royle fought Stockport again, as a pair with Fildes, at the 1929 general election, although this time he was described on the ticket as an Independent Liberal.
+Royle came bottom of the poll and lost his deposit.